 Although a macular psuedohole is funduscopically similar to a full thickness and lamellar macular hole, a macular pseudohole has no retinal tissue loss.4 often there is mild to moderate retinal thickening corresponding to epiretinal membrane contracture.

 A macular pseudohole will always be associated with a perifoveal epiretinal membrane.7 Either a Macular Cube Scan, or Raster scan is critical in differentiating these three lesions and any comorbid vitreomacular interactions

-Epiretinal Membrane on OCT
+Epiretinal Membrane on Optical Coherence Tomography

 An epiretinal membrane is another common vitreoretinal disorder that is easily identified with OCT.